lockEF/MultiwayRegression/README.md

 install_github("lockEF/MultiwayClassification")
 ```

-This methodolgy was developed in collaboration with Tianmeng Lyu and Lynn E. Eberly.
+This methodolgy was developed by Eric F. Lock, Tianmeng Lyu and Lynn E. Eberly.
 Code for this package was primarily written by Tianmeng Lyu.